entur/jwt-resource-server/README.md

 > work in progress

 Tools for synchronous (servlet-based) __OpenID resource servers__ relying on use of [Access Tokens]([https://auth0.com/docs/tokens/access-tokens](https://auth0.com/docs/tokens/access-tokens)) for authorization.
 These come in the form of JSON Web Tokens (JWT) issued by Authorization Servers like Auth0 and Keycloak.
+Authorization Servers __sign JWTs__ with private keys, resource servers then download the corresponding public keys from the Authorization Servers and __validate the JWTs__ by verifying the signature.

 ## Primer
 Technically, this library deals with HTTP requests using the __Authorization__ header.
 Example HTTP request: